CP Factor Model for Dynamic Tensors: Applications

+Again from Table~\ref{loading.3bus}, it is seen that Factor 2 (or traffic pattern 2) roughly corresponds to the morning rush hours of 6am to 12am, by the loading vector $\ba_{23}$, with main activities in the midtown area as the pick-up locations, and Times square and 5th Avenue as the drop-off locations.
+About $23.1\%$ (defined as $\sum_t w_2f_{2t}/\sum_t\sum_i w_if_{it}$) of the total traffic follows this pattern.
+From Figure~\ref{fig:ft-bus}, it is seen that Factor 2 is quite stable throughout the year, which is again intuitively understandable as the traffic pattern is mainly used by the steady population of people commuting to work in morning rush hours.
+There is a large number of (small value) outliers, most of them corresponding to the business days before or after major holidays.
+It can be seen more clearly from Figure~\ref{fig:ft_bus_year3} in Appendix~\ref{section:addition_taxi}.

-Figures \ref{fig:pickup-bus} and \ref{fig:dropoff-bus} show the heatmap of the estimated loading vectors $(\ba_{11},\ldots, \ba_{14})$ (related to pick-up locations) and $(\ba_{21},\ldots, \ba_{24})$ (related to drop-off locations) of the 69 zones in Manhattan, respectively, for the business-day series.
-Table \ref{loading.3bus} shows the corresponding loading vectors $(\ba_{31},\ldots, \ba_{34})$ (on the time of day dimension).
-It is seen that Factor 1 roughly corresponds to the morning rush hours of 6am to 11am, by the loading vector $\ba_{31}$, with main activities in the midtown area as the pick-up locations, and Times square and 5th Avenue as the drop-off locations.
-For Factors 2-4, the areas that load heavily on the factors for pick-up are quite similar to that for drop-off, i.e., upper east side (with affluent neighborhoods and museums) on Factor 2, upper west side (with affluent neighborhoods and performing arts) on Factor 3, and lower east side (historic district with art) on Factor 4.
-The conventional business hours are heavily and almost exclusively loaded on Factors 2 and 3.
-The night life hours from 6pm to 1am load on Factor 4.
+For Factors 3 and 4, the areas that load heavily on the factors for pick-up are quite similar to that for drop-off, i.e., upper east side (with affluent neighborhoods and museums) on Factor 3, and upper west side (with affluent neighborhoods and performing arts) on Factor 4.
+The conventional business hours are heavily and almost exclusively loaded on these factors.
+From Figure~\ref{fig:ft-bus}, it seems that both patterns have a yearly seasonal effect, small in the summer and early fall, which can be seen more clearly in Figure~\ref{fig:ft_bus_year3} in Appendix~\ref{section:addition_taxi}.
+Their volumes are relatively small than that of Factors 1 and 2.